gdmf/blog-source/content/post_001.md

-Title: arcpy documentation
+Title: ArcPy Documentation
 Date: 2015-06-29
+Category: python
-Tags: python, arcpy
+Tags: arcpy

 Need a listing of the arcpy package?
 Here's how to write the documentation to a file: